TelemetryDeck/docs/articles/app-privacy-report.md

 The App Privacy Report is a powerful tool that you can have a lot of fun with (fun in the sense of spooky insights).
 Unfortunately, it also holds a lot of potential for misunderstanding.

 If an app contacts a lot of domains, at first glance it might look like surveillance to inexperienced users.
 So you have to look closely at what the particular purpose of this app is and which domains are contacted.
-For example, an app that synchronizes files to different cloud storages logically needs to contact all these cloud storages as well.
+For example, an app that synchronizes files to different cloud storage providers logically needs to contact all these cloud storage providers as well.
 For a banking app, however, calling Facebook would be very unusual.

 You have to evaluate each app individually step by step and remind yourself what you actually use the app for in everyday life.
 Of course it looks strange when Instagram constantly accesses my microphone.
 But in fact, it's not because of a big bugging operation, but because I'm constantly making videos of myself.